k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/14_tdm_implementation_supporting_non_jdbc_data_source.md

 - Populate the pop-up window's settings as follows:
   - **File Name**: populate the file name by [LU Table Name].[flow name]
 - Do not populate the **TABLE_NAME** , **KEY**, and the **SOURCE_INTERFACE** parameters when populating the main source LU table based on a non-JDBC data source.
 - The generated flow is created with an empty source query in the **Source** stage.
-Replace the empty **sourceDbQuery** in the **Source** stage by the updated Actor to extract the data from the data source and link it to the main source LU table in the **LU Table** stage.
+Replace the empty **sourceDbQuery** in the **Source** stage with the updated Actor to extract the data from the data source and link it to the main source LU table in the **LU Table** stage.

 ### Step 2 - Other LU Tables